-The right of subsoil use can be granted for exploration operations to discover mineral resources, and the right can be issued for a definite period of up to three years.
+The right of subsoil use can be granted for exploration operations to discover mineral resources.
 The right of subsoil use for exploration can be extended for three successive periods of up to two years each.

-To extend the period, the rightsholder must apply to the Ministry of Territorial Management and Infrastructures and include details
+To extend the period, the rightsholder must apply to the Ministry of Territorial Management and Infrastructures and include details about:

-- · Why the exploration works should be extended. - The additional works that are expected to be undertaken. - · The amended working plan. - Grounds for continuing the exploration.
+- · Why the exploration works should be extended. - The additional works that are expected to be undertaken. - The amended working plan. - · Grounds for continuing the exploration.